yinotherhino/QATesting/README.md

 # QATesting
 integrationTest

-I am learning QA testing and using this repository to store whatever best practices I come across.
+Integration testing practice and using this repository to store whatever best practices I come across.
 #Nothing Serious

+First, clone the project

+then, run "npm i" to install the dependencies

+then, run "npm run test" to test the app

+the tests are in tests/